-NFT Legal Update: Hong Kong and PRC
+NFT Legal Update: Regulations in Hong Kong and PRC

 As will have been apparent from recent press, Tencent and Ant changed the descriptions of NFTs on their platforms to ‘digital collectibles’ to play down their links to the tokens.

 - Ant Group said via a representative that it “firmly opposes any form of illicit activity conducted in the name of digital collectibles” or “any form of price speculation on digital collectibles”.

 - Tencent said in a statement that “we do not tolerate any illegal activities, including those related to cryptocurrencies” and emphasized that Huanhe (its NFT platform) prohibited transfer of digital producers between users.